 [Note: New editions of this text are published every few years with only slight changes made in each new edition.
-I wrote the original review from the 1985 and 1993 editions, but the book is now in its twelfth edition (2014 for the hardcover book).
+I wrote the original review from the 1985 and 1993 editions, but the book is now in its 13th edition (with a 2022 copyright).
 Over the years this has come to be commonly used as a college text, so prices for current editions can run over $200 for a hardcover book.
 Paperback editions are less expensive, and you might also look for older or used editions.]

 Each chapter has a section called "Home Activities," which describes fairly simple lab/experiment activities that can easily be done at home without fancy equipment.
 Using these activities can make this a complete lab course.
 A separate lab manual offers more challenging lab activities.
 However, if you use the "Home Activities" in the text to create your own labs, the lab manual should not be essential.

 Topics covered are mechanics, properties of matter, heat, sound, electricity and magnetism, atomic and nuclear physics, and relativity and astrophysics.
 This course is adequate for non-science majors but insufficient for physics majors and those who will major in other areas of science because it is not based on the use of calculus.
-The publisher tells us that the text can be used for Advanced Placement Physics B.
+The publisher tells us that the text can be used to prepare students for the Advanced Placement Physics B exam.

 There is also an instructor's manual that includes answers along with teaching information.